carbonplan/cdr-database/methods/metrics.md

 For soil and forest projects, we separately examine physical and socioeconomic risks.
 Physical risks include wildfire, drought, and natural disaster.
 Socioeconomic risks include breaches of contract, bankruptcy, and other factors which prevent projects from continuing to provide climate benefits.
 When explicit contract terms are described, we consider the contract duration the duration of permanence, even if it is lower than the number suggested by the physical risks.
 We consider 30 years or less a plausible maximum duration of permanence for these projects.
 While somewhat arbitrary, 30 years....

 Building materials are intermediate, as the plausible duration of permanence depends on the material (e.g. concrete vs laminated wood).
-While concrete can be considered similarly permanent as mineralization, wood products are likely bounded by a range of 50-100 years [CITE].
+While concrete can be considered similarly permanent as mineralization, wood products are likely bounded by a range of 50-100 years (Hepburn et al., 2019; Lippke et al., 2005).

 <Table
 type='icons'